NoriSte/ui-testing-best-practices/sections/advanced/test-flake.md

 Why do tests still fail if ***there are no reproducible defects*** and ***the test code has been fully optimized***?

-Rather than the tests failing at a sporadic rate, getting ignored or worse ***reducing the team's confidence in them***, retry mechanisms can be utilized:
+Rather than the tests failing at a sporadic rate, getting ignored, or worse ***reducing the team's confidence in them***, retry mechanisms can be utilized:
 * To work around an unreliable pipeline infrastructure that the team has no control over
 * Growing pains during development and / or dependencies on external services under development
 * Most importantly ***to lock-in on sporadic system issues***